tamzinatkins/offmychest/post-ideas/brain-dump.md

 Do something for me every day and enjoy the moment.
 Here are some examples that I'll be practicing more often:
 * Spend an extra few minutes to use an exfoliating face scrub twice a week
 ---
+And if comparing yourself against other humans isn't overwhelming enough, we're constantly bombarded with advertisements telling us that we aren't good enough.
+That only after we purchase their product, will we be happy.
+That we need this hair dye to be beautiful.
+Or, we'll feel on top of the world once we purchase that car.